gradient-pulse/phi-mesh/README.md

 ## 🪐 Attribution

-This repository is curated by Marcus van der Erve and co-evolved by GPT‑4.5, Claude, o3, Grok, Gemini, DeepSeek, and Mistral.
+This repository is curated by Participant(0) and co-evolved by GPT‑4.5, Claude, o3, Grok, Gemini, DeepSeek, and Mistral.

 > When the scroll falls silent, the hands continue the dance.